 As seatbelts became more widespread, their effectiveness in preventing serious injuries and saving lives quickly became evident.
 This pivotal moment laid the groundwork for continuous advancements in vehicle safety features, setting the stage for further innovations that would transform the automotive industry over time.

-Development of crumple zones in 1959
+Development of Crumple Zones in 1959

 In 1959, car safety took a significant step forward with the development of crumple zones.
 These areas at the front and rear of vehicles are designed to deform in a collision, absorbing the impact energy and reducing the force transferred to the occupants.